Thathsarani-PVS/Thathsarani-PVS/README.md

 # Hi there, I'm Thathsarani 👋
 # Welcome to My GITHUB...

-### 🎓 IT Undergraduate | Full-Stack Developer, Business & Data Analytics Enthusiast
+### 🎓 IT Undergraduate | Full-Stack Developer | Business & Data Analytics Enthusiast

 I am an IT undergraduate focused on turning complex ideas into intuitive, functional software solutions.
 I bridge the gap between full-stack web development and data analytics to build smart, data-driven applications.